 Here are the individual stats:

-22. Images with a single dominant hue had best results.
+34. Images with a single dominant hue had the best results.

-25. Images that have blue as the dominant color get 24% more likes than images with red as the dominant color.
+37. Images that have blue as the dominant color, get 24% more likes than images with red as the dominant color.

 Consistency, as it turns out, doesn’t just go for how often you post; it should also apparently include what types of content you post.